djalbat/xgl-server/README.md

 Image compositing for [Jiggle](https://github.com/djalbat/Jiggle).

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports image mapping, so does Jiggle.
 A drawback of WebGL is that it allows only six textures per shader.
 One way around this is to use multiple shaders but this can become cumbersome.
-Another way around is image compositing, essentially tiling several images to produce an image map.
+Another way around is to use image compositing, essentially tiling several images to produce an image map.
 Jiggles provides image compositing for [Node.js](https://nodejs.org) applications.
 The reason is that it depends on [Sharp](http://sharp.pixelplumbing.com/), which only runs on Node.js and not in the browser.

 # Installation